monobot/simpletickets/README.md

     (9, _(u'Others')),
     )
 ```
-* Understand this setting is a modification in the database models and so migration will be needed!

 **ST_TCKT_SEVERITY** is as guessed the severity of the ticket from lowest priority to the higuest ones.